-The above skills are the most common and important basic skills you will need to get a basic entry-level computer vision engineer job.
+The above software skills are the most common and important basic skills you will need to get a basic entry-level computer vision engineer job.
 Obviously, there are higher positions in this field that require more advanced skills and knowledge.

-What is the Job Outlook for Computer Vision Engineering?
+What Is the Job Outlook for Computer Vision Engineering?

 Currently, the average computer vision engineer in the United States makes an average salary of 122,000 dollars.
 According to the United States Bureau of Labor Statistics, jobs for computer and information research scientists are expected to grow by 15% between 2019 and 2029.
 This growth rate far outpaces all other occupations in the American economy.
 However, it is important to note that computer and information research science is a small field.
 A 15% growth rate over the next decade only accounts for 5,000 jobs created.
 Still, while that figure may seem small, it is important to remember that this is a highly specialized field, and the number of qualified candidates for these jobs remains low too.

-If you’re interested in the field of computer vision engineering, there has never been a better time to get the skills and education required to be competitive in the job market.
+If you’re interested in the field of computer vision engineering, there has never been a better time to get the various software skills and education required to be competitive in the job market.
 These positions pay well, they allow people to work on interesting projects with real-world applications, and there is job growth at a rate that is unmatched by any other sector in the American economy.